sguptabsp/metaphor-identification/README.md

 ### Command Line
-When executing the program it is possible to use different arguments:
+Mandatory arguments:
+* -m or --method followed by an ID: choose the metaphor identifying method:
+    * darkthoughts
+    * cluster
+* -i or --id followed by an ID: choose the candidate identifying method:
+    * adjNoun
+    * verbNoun

+Optional  arguments:
 * -v or --verbose: print the details
 * -a or --all: use every available methods of identification and labeling
-* -m or --method followed by a number: choose the metaphor identifying method:
-    * 1: Darkthought
-    * 2: Clustering
-* -i or --id followed by a number: choose the candidate identifying method:
-    * 1: AdjNoun
-    * 2: VerbNoun
 * -f or --file followed by a file name: look for metaphors in a text file
 * -s or --string followed by a string: look for metaphors in a specified string